-Students may seek University credit for internships.
+Economics majors who are already accepted into Terry College may seek University credit for internships.
+An internship experience is not required for completion of the economics major requirements.
 Students must apply, have the prerequisites, and be approved before enrolling in the course.
 The required Proposal Form is available under "Student Resources" on this page.
-Please see the academic advisor with any questions about internship credit.
+Please see your academic advisor with any questions about internship credit.

-Students may see the academic advisor without an appointment during walk-in hours, however semester advising is not available during walk-in hours.
+Students may see their academic advisor without an appointment during walk-in hours, however semester advising is not available during walk-in hours.
 Use the appointment link on this page to schedule an advising appointment instead.
 Walk-in hours are available for students to ask questions about withdrawing from a class, changing to or adding an Economics major, changing your major, study abroad credit approval forms, and other concerns.

 Economics majors complete a major research paper on an Economics topic of their choosing during ECON 5900.
 Students are best prepared to write their thesis after taking ECON 4010 Intermediate Microeconomics and at least two Economics elective courses.

 Contact the academic advisor through the email link on this page.
 Students who no longer live in Athens and who need to complete the Senior Thesis class may qualify to take this course at a distance.
-We do not have any other major Economics courses offered as on-line instruction at this time.
+We do not have any other major Economics courses offered via on-line instruction at this time.

 The Economics Department offers a combined bachelors/masters degree program designed only for those enrolled in the UGA Honors Program.
-After discussing this with an Honors Advisor, the student's next step is to contact the Academic Advisor for Economics for an appointment to discuss the program of study.
+After discussing this with an Honors Advisor, the student's next step is to contact an Academic Advisor for Economics for an appointment to discuss the program of study.

 Terry Policies and Procedures